Unthreadability with Small Conditions: Introduction

 The principle $\square_\kappa$ and its relatives are known as \emph{square principles}.
 Each such principle asserts that there exists a coherent sequence $\mathcal{C} = \seq{\mathcal{C}_\alpha}{\alpha < \lambda}$ where $\mathcal{C}_\alpha$ is a set of closed unbounded sets in $\alpha$, and that $\mathcal{C}$ does not have a \emph{thread}, meaning that there is no club $D \subseteq \lambda$ such that $D \cap \alpha \in \mathcal{C}_\alpha$ for all limit points $\alpha \in D$.
 Square principles of the form $\square_{\mu,\kappa}$ assert the existence of such a $\mathcal{C}$ of length $\mu^+$ (notice the discrepancy in notation) in which the members of the $\mathcal{C}_\alpha$'s have order-type bounded by $\mu$, which serves as the reason why there cannot be a thread.
 On the other hand, square principles of the form $\square(\mu^+,\kappa)$ assert the existence of such a $\mathcal{C}$ of length $\mu^+$ where the non-existence of the thread is simply declared outright.
 The consequences of this distinction are significant for this paper.

-We will follow a strain of research having to do with adding square sequences of length $\mu^+$ with forcings consisting of conditions of cardinality $<\mu$.
+Although a varieties of square principles have been studied thoroughly, somewhat less is known about the varieties of forcing extensions in which certain square principles hold.
+This paper will follow a strain of research having to do with adding square sequences of length $\mu^+$ with forcings consisting of conditions of cardinality $<\mu$.
 The poset introduced here adds a $\square(\aleph_2,\aleph_0)$-sequence with countable conditions.
 This is different from the conventional way of forcing $\square(\mu^+,\kappa)$-sequences, which uses conditions of cardinality $\mu$.
 This approach was introduced by Jensen and studied thoroughly by Cummings, Foreman, and Magidor.
 We will refer to this as \emph{Jensen's method} for forcing square sequences, since we will have reason to compare and contrast it with the approach used here, especially regarding the behavior of the complementary threading forcing.
-Our approach also contrasts with the forcings for adding $\square_{\aleph_1}$ using finite conditions originally used by Dolinar and D{\v z}amonja \cite{Dolinar-Dzamonja2013} and later streamlined by Neeman \cite{Neeman2017}; these forcings seem to have no use for a threading forcing.
-The most natural point of comparison for the forcing is the one introduced by Stanley and Shelah for adding $\square_{\aleph_1}$ with countable conditions \cite{Stanley-Shelah1982}.
-Their forcing needs the bounded order-type requirement to work, so the distinction is still important, and in any case we will show that it is possible to make $\square_{\aleph_1}$ fail in extensions by the new forcing.

-The idea of the forcing described in this paper is roughly based on Baumgartner's forcing to add a club to $\aleph_1$ with finite sequences, except that we crucially use the presentation due to Abraham and generalize it to $\aleph_2$, a possibility that is alluded to by Mitchell \cite{Mitchell2005}.
-This construction to generalize to higher cardinals to get $\square(\kappa^{++},\kappa)$-sequence under the assumption that $2^\kappa = \kappa^+$.